 A common fear fathers have about labor and delivery is that their wife’s labor pain will be worse than anticipated.
 Fathers are afraid that labor will come and mother-to-be will be blind-sighted by what she experiences.

-Contractions will be longer, closer together and more intense than anything she had imagined.
+Contractions caused by natural birth will be longer, closer together and more intense than anything she had imagined.
 Dads fear their woman “losing it” and being out of control.

 3) Labor Will Be Longer Than Anticipated